galilee-solana/depo/README.md

 // TODO Add link when deployed
 - <a href="">Front-End Dapp</a>
 - <a href="">Program in Explorer</a>
-- <a href="https://drive.google.com/file/d/18jwoIrec4qrFLI6j1985witqQdLbbu4s/view?usp=sharing">Product Requirements Document (PDF)</a>
+- <a href="https://drive.google.com/drive/folders/14HRC7c7Hqz0cto9BRxC9p3FstWeAc_1n?usp=sharing">Product Requirements Document</a>

 ## Getting Started